microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 d.
-In the Custom connecor app browser tab , (step b), click on “Swagger Editor” and copy the updated contents in the swagger editor.
+In the Custom connecor app browser tab , (step b), click on “Swagger Editor” and copy the updated file contents (step c.) in the swagger editor.
 Click Close to save the Connector

   ![image](https://user-images.githubusercontent.com/50298139/224202410-5c18a0c5-c63c-471e-adcb-0d48392509b4.png)